RichardDooling/Entertainment_Law/Defamation/Defamation.md

 magazine's table of contents also lists the ad as "Fiction; Ad and Personality Parody."

-Soon after the November issue of Hustler became available to the public, Falwell sued Hustler Magazine and Larry Flynt to recover damages for libel, invasion of privacy, and intentional infliction of emotional distress.
+Soon after the November issue of Hustler became available to the public, Falwell sued Hustler Magazine and Larry Flynt to recover damages for libel, invasion of privacy
+(celebrity/publicity rights), and
+intentional infliction of emotional distress.
 The case proceeded to trial.
-At the close of the evidence, the District Court granted a directed verdict for Flynt and Hustler on the invasion of privacy claim.
-The jury then found against Falwell on the libel claim, specifically finding that the ad parody could not "reasonably be understood as describing actual facts about Falwell or actual events in which [he] participated."
-The jury found for Falwell on the intentional infliction of emotional distress claim, however, and stated that he should be awarded $100,000 in
+At the close of the evidence, the District Court granted a directed verdict for Flynt and Hustler on the invasion of privacy (celebrity/publicity rights) claim.
+The jury then found against Falwell on the libel claim, specifically finding that the ad parody could not "reasonably be understood as describing actual facts about Falwell or actual events in which he participated."
+The jury found for Falwell on the intentional infliction of emotional distress claim, however, and stated that he should be awarded $100,000 in compensatory damages, as well as $50,000 each in punitive damages from petitioners.
+Petitioners' motion for judgment notwithstanding the verdict was denied.

 On appeal, the United States Court of Appeals for the Fourth Circuit affirmed &hellip; rejecting Flynt and Hustler's argument that the "actual malice"